justintv/Twitch-API/API.md

-# TwitchTV API 2.0
+# Twitch API 2.0

 ## Overview

-This is a comprehensive description of the resources that make up the TwitchTV API.
-For support or issue help, visit the [API Developers Group][] or [Github Issues][]
+The Twitch API allows websites to develop your own applications based on the rich feature set that we provide.
+This includes getting information about what streams are live, changing information about specific channels, or doing a SSO integration with Twitch itself.
+This documents lists the resources that the Twitch API provides.
+If you have any questions or need any help in using this API, please visit the [API Developers Group][] or [Github Issues][]

-The TwitchTV API is comprised of two parts: the REST API itself and the [JavaScript SDK][] that allows for easy integration into any website.
-Most users will only need to use the JS SDK, but if you want a deeper integration you may access the REST API directly.
+The Twitch API is comprised of two parts: the REST API itself and the [JavaScript SDK][] that allows for easy integration into any website.
+Most users will only need to use the JS SDK, but if you want a deeper integration (for example, for use with Python or PHP scripts) you may access the REST API directly.
+The [RESTful Integration Guide](Restful-Integration-Guide) should help you if that describes your needs.

 [API Developers Group]: https://groups.google.com/forum/?fromgroups#!forum/justintv-api-developers